nurdwerks/storymaker/Characters/Character Profile_ Kaelen Night.md

 - **Captain Thorne:** The commander of Kaelen’s personal guard.
 He trained Kaelen since he was a boy.
 He treats Kaelen with fatherly pride but views Angelica as a security risk.
 He constantly interrupts their conversations with "perimeter checks" or "urgent reports," subtly driving a wedge between them.

-- **Lady Elara:** A cousin of the Night family who has grown up with Kaelen.
+- **Lady Seraphina:** A cousin of the Night family who has grown up with Kaelen.
 She is poised, dark-haired, and "perfect" for him.
 She touches his arm familiarly and reminisces about balls and hunts Angelica never attended.
 She treats Angelica with sickly-sweet condescension, asking if she "needs help with the silverware."

 - **Squire Pip:** A young, eager boy training to be a knight.
 He looks at Kaelen with hero-worship.
 He runs to fetch Kaelen’s sword or water, glaring at Angelica as if she is a witch trying to steal his hero’s soul.
 Kaelen’s patience with the boy makes Angelica jealous of the easy mentorship.